 Let there be no doubt.
-The best way to become acquainted with Macon’s impressive music history is by taking one or all of the guided Rock Candy Tours.
+The best way to become acquainted with history and music in Macon is by taking one or all of the guided Rock Candy Tours.
 You will not be disappointed.
 I did the 2.5-hour Rock n’ Roll Stroll, but I have definite plans to return for the Free Birds & Night Owls tour and Rose Hill Cemetery Ramble the next time I am in town.

 Tours operate on Fridays and Saturdays, but must be booked 24 hours in advance.
 A variety of private group tours may be scheduled, as well.

 The historic Rose Hill Cemetery was a hangout for Allman Brothers Band members in the early days.
 For Duane Allman, Berry Oakley, and most recently Gregg Allman, it would also become a final resting place.

 Lead guitarist Duane Allmän (1946-1971) and bassist Berry Oakley (1948-1972) both died at age 24 in separate motorcycle accidents in Macon, one year and three blocks apart.

 The easiest way to find the Allman-Oakley graves after entering the cemetery is to take Central Avenue to the point where it ends above the railroad and Ocmulgee River.
 Take a right on the road running parallel to the river until it starts to curve right.
 This section is called Carnation Ridge.

 You will see a small ravine leading into the cemetery.
 Park on the shoulder of the road and walk into the ravine.
 Soon you will see the gravesite as pictured above.
 Gregg Allman’s grave is now to the left of the stairway.